-Every student will need to bring a book bag, earbuds or headphones, 3 packs of pencils (Ticonderoga sharpen best), and a lunch bag if desired.
+Every student will need to bring a book bag, headphones or earbuds that fit properly, 3 packs of pencils (Ticonderoga sharpen best), and a lunch bag if desired.
 All other school supplies will be provided by Piqua City Schools.

 SEARCH AND SEIZURE (See Board policy 5771)